Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 I've experienced that to be true.
 Odacité Jojoba Lavender Serum Concentrate is the product I've been using; it contains cold-pressed certified virgin organic jojoba oil, certified organic lavender essential oil and certified GMO-free vitamin E oil.
 That's it!

-You just want to use the tiniest amount (one or two drops), and see how it works for you.
-As with any oil (or skincare product in general), there's still the small chance that it may break you out, if you're sensitive... but definitely worth a shot!
+You just want to use the tiniest amount—say, one or two drops—and see how it works for you.
+As with any oil (or skincare product in general), there's still a chance that it may be comedogenic for you... but definitely worth a shot!

 Also at the prescription level, there are oral medications that can help with oil production: the birth control pill, spironolactone (an anti-androgen prescribed off-label for acne) and antibiotics.
 But I'm reluctant to suggest those as they usually provide just a temporary fix and come with side effects.

 If you really want to get at the root causes, consider that your oily skin may be connected to low thyroid, a vitamin A deficiency or both...